Hykudoru/RotationMatrix-Vector-Lib/README.md

-# RotationMatrix-Vector-Lib
+# RotationMatrixVectorLib

-A C++ library for calculating rotation matrices used in 3-dimensional Cartesian coordinate space.
+A C++ library for performing seemless math operations on 2D & 3D vectors and calculating rotation matrices used in 3D Cartesian coordinate space.

 ## Things to Know
 - Rotation matrices can be used to track the orientation of a mobile rigid-body relative to a world axis reference frame.